opsmill/infrahub-demo-dc-fabric/README.md

 poetry run infrahubctl render device_arista device=fra05-pod1-leaf1
 ```

-### 7. Try out our pytest plugin :
+### 7. Try out our pytest plugin

 > [!NOTE]
 > The command will use our infrahub pytest plugin.
-It will run the differents test in the `tests` folder.
+It will run the different test in the `tests` folder.
 Those tests included :
+>
-> - Syntax checks for all the Grahpqlql Queries
+> - Syntax checks for all the GraphQL Queries
 > - Syntax checks for the Checks
 > - Syntax checks for all the jinja files used in `templates`
 > - will use the input/output file to try out the rendering and confirm there is no unexpected missing piece